 Since moving to Yorkshire she has undertaken freelance accompanying work for solo instrumentalists, singers and vocal groups, performing at international competitions, recitals and exams.
 Jane also performs as a soloist and has undertaken several solo concerto engagements.
 As a duettist she performs with Kim Kaye in the RO’KA piano duo.
 In 2007 she undertook the role of Alice Elgar (only the hands!) for a biographical film made for the Elgar Museum in Worcester.

-Jane is the resident accompanist for Huddersfield Choral Society Junior Choirs, Gledholt Male Voice Choir and Honley Ladies Choir.
+Jane is the resident accompanist for Huddersfield Choral Youth Choirs, Gledholt Male Voice Choir and Honley Ladies Choir.
 She was formerly the resident accompanist for Alan Simmons’ The Mastersingers.